Updated: Jun 17, 2022

 Class 2 ebikes feature a throttle that allows the rider to engage the motor without pedaling, in addition to assisting the rider when they are pedaling; this is great for buzzing up hills or accelerating from a stop.
 Just like class 1, the motor is limited to assisting a rider at speeds of 20mph or less and will disengage when the rider reaches speeds greater than 20mph.
 The throttle is typically in the form of a push-button activated with your thumb or a twist grip.
 Class 2 ebikes can be ridden anywhere an analog bike is allowed.

-Class 3 ebikes are the fastest version of electric bikes and the motor will assist a rider up to speeds of 28mph.
+Class 3 ebikes are the fastest version of electric bikes and the motor will assist a rider past speeds of 20mph and up to speeds of 28mph.
 Once again, this does not limit a rider to going beyond 28mph, like going down a hill, but the motor will not assist beyond 28mph.
 Often, class 3 ebikes have a throttle just like class 2 ebikes, but the throttle cuts off at 20mph to obey laws and regulations, but some class 3 ebikes do not have a throttle.
 Class 3 ebikes can typically be ridden on most bike lanes, paths, trails, etc., but be sure to check with your local regulations before taking your high-speed ebike in an unfamiliar area.

 Which class is best for me?